cherylkc/catalog-service/docs/books/tutorials/fetching-a-book-by-property.md

 Click **Send** to make the request.

 A successful request will return a list of books that match the specified property.
 If no books match the specified property, you will receive an empty list.
-For this particular example request, you should see a response body that looks like this:
+For this example, a succesful response looks like this:

 ```js
 [